 French & Teague and Sixteen47 Labels : Made in Ghana

-It was an extraordinary era which lasted 20 years.
+Our unique little workshop in Ghana was an extraordinary era which lasted 20 years – closing in September 2018.

 In 1998 1647Ltd UK was supplying the International Designer Collections Floor at Liberty, London where we launched our Designer Label “French & Teague”.
 We really needed to expand our own London factory – which had been in Primrose Hill – and decided then to see if opening up a factory in Ghana – was an option.
 I had been going back home since 1994 to visit family so in 1996 I rented a small studio and designed and sampled a collection there – it was called “Sea of Change”.
 Clearly it could be done…or so it seemed then – and this collection was followed by “Blinded by the Light”, “From a Hard Landscape” and “Black Lily” amongst others.
 The quality of the work was exceptional as my recruitment policy was to only hire gifted dressmakers.